Most of us only think to call the plumber when something goes wrong. But what if you could prevent costly plumbing damage BEFORE it happens?

 Unfortunately, not every repair goes as expected.
 If your home has been the victim of a bad DIY or handyman job in the past, a professional inspection can ensure that there aren’t any additional problems caused and in need of repair.
 Sometimes these mistakes are no more than an ugly faucet installation, but other times they can be dangerous and expensive to fix.

 Peace of Mind

-As a homeowner, you should be maintaining your plumbing regular – not just when buying and selling a home.
-At the end of the day, an inspection every year or two will always be less expensive (and far less stressful) than a broken down water heater or slab leak.
+As a homeowner, you should be maintaining your plumbing regularly – not just when buying and selling a home.
+At the end of the day, an inspection every year or two will always be less expensive (and far less stressful) than a broken-down water heater or busted pipe.
 Our thorough inspection checklist will help your system last longer and perform to its potential.

 What We Check During an Inspection